tonaljs/tonal/packages/chord/README.md

 - symbol: the chord symbol (a combination of the tonic, chord type shortname and root, if present).
 For example: `Cmaj7`, `Db7b5/F`.
 The symbol always uses pitch classes (note names without octaves) for both the tonic and root.
 - tonic: the tonic of the chord (or an empty string if not present)
 - bass: the bass of the chord (or an empty string if not present).
 The bass can be any pitch class.
 - root: the root of the chord (or an empty string if not present).
-If the bass is part of the chord, it will also appear as root.
+The root is present if the bass not belongs to the chord.
+It could be chords with bass without root field, but not the opposite.
 - rootDegree: the degree of the root.
 NaN if root not present.
 A number greater than 0 if present, where 1 indicates the tonic, 2 the second note (normally the 3th), 2 the third note (normally the 5th), etc.
 - notes: an array of notes, or empty array if tonic is not present.
 The notes will be always pitch classes.